neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ✔ Generated Prisma Client (4.8.1 | library) to ./../node_modules/@prisma/client in 73ms
 ```

+## Next Steps

-You have now successfully connected a Prisma project to a PostgreSQL database hosted on Neon, and you have run your first migration.
-If you would like to explore how to send queries to your database with Prisma Client, refer to Prisma's [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) guide.
+You have now successfully connected a Prisma project to a Neon database and performed your first migration.
+If you would like to explore how to send queries to your database with Prisma Client, refer to the [Prisma Quickstart](https://www.prisma.io/docs/getting-started/quickstart).
 [Part 4: Explore how to send queries to your database with Prisma Client](https://www.prisma.io/docs/getting-started/quickstart#4-explore-how-to-send-queries-to-your-database-with-prisma-client), walks you through those steps.